 - If detailed protected species surveys are required these MUST be included with your planning application.
 The application cannot be validated without them.
 They cannot be conditioned. - Some surveys can only be undertaken at certain times of year.
 It is essential that these are timetabled into your project plan in order to avoid wasting time and money.
-A survey calendar can be found at http://webarchive.nationalarchives.gov.uk/20140605090108/http://www.naturalengland.org.uk/Images/WhentosurveyFINAL tcm6-21620.pdf - All details of avoidance, mitigation, compensation and enhancement actions MUST also be included with your application.
+Check a survey calendar. - All details of avoidance, mitigation, compensation, and enhancement actions MUST also be included with your application.
 It is very likely that any planning permission will be conditional on these being implemented.